w0ts0n/HIP/0025-validators.md

 ### Q: How can I participate and host a Validator node?
 Join the testnet?

 A: Stay tuned we will have signup and instructions in the coming weeks.
+You can join the testnet [here](https://docs.helium.com/mine-hnt/validators/)

 ### Q: How can I prepare to run a Validator node on the testnet?